linucks/ha_sensors/README.md

 * On OSX: System Preferences -> Sharing -> Internet Sharing: On
 * Plug ethernet cable into Mac and the Raspberry Pi.
 * Go to: http://homeassistant.local:8123/ and do basic setup (user: fu)
+* Go to user settings and enable Advanced Mode.
 * Settings -> Add-ons -> ADD-ON STORE
   * Install [Advanced SSH Addon](https://github.com/hassio-addons/addon-ssh) and set `username` and `authorized_keys`.
 Turn off the Protected Mode for the addon (required to accces docker on the installation).
   * Install Tailscale, start the addon, and look in the logs to the the authorisation url, go there and authenticate.